pyflies/pyflies/docs/condition-tables.md

     | ----------------------- | ------------------ | -------------------------------------------- |
     | [red, green, blue] loop | [left, right] loop | congruent if color == green else incongruent |

-See how we referenced `color` variable in the `congruency` column and compare its value with the symbol `green`.
+See how we referenced `color` variable in the `congruency` column and compared its value with the symbol `green`.

-now the expanded table will be:
+Now, the expanded table will be:

     | color | direction | congruency  |
     | ----- | --------- | ----------- |